 In a virtual classroom, attendees will become better prepared to support children’s healthy and safe sexual development, identify and respond to warning signs in children and adult’s behaviors in their programs and design safety plans to address safe boundaries, privacy, consent and respect.

 Participants will discuss barriers to taking protective actions, and build confidence and knowledge to actively promote protective factors.
 Use of small group discussions and activities, brief homework assignments and role plays will support attendees' learning journey that includes preparing to lead conversations both about children's safety and in discussing specific concerning behaviors and vulnerable situations for children.

-Hard-copy manuals and CE credits available.
+Hard-copy manuals available.
 For more info, see FAQs below.